SinghyTheDev/Android-Painter-App/README.md

 # Android Painter App

 Welcome to the Android Painter App!
-This application provides users with a canvas to express their creativity by painting with different colors and brush sizes and shapes.
-Users can start with a blank canvas, or draw on images from their gallery.
-With a user-friendly interface and a range of features, this app makes digital painting easy and enjoyable.
-To draw on an image, navigate to the image on your files, and open with FingerPainter.
+This application provides users with a canvas to express their creativity with different colors, brush sizes, and shapes.
+Users can start with either a blank canvas or draw on top of existing images from their gallery.
+With a user friendly UI and a range of features, this app provides enjoyable digital painting.

-This app follows professional standards, utilizing the Model-View-ViewModel (MVVM) architectural pattern and Data Binding to maintain a clean and efficient source code.
+This app follows professional standards for coding Android apps such as the Model-View-ViewModel (MVVM) architectural pattern and Data Binding to maintain a clean and efficient source code.

 ## Features